nufi-official/zcash-router-sdk/packages/core/README.md

-# asset-route-sdk
+# @zcash-router-sdk/core

-A TypeScript SDK for asset routing that supports both ESM and CommonJS, and runs in Node.js and browsers.
+A TypeScript SDK for Zcash routing that supports both ESM and CommonJS, and runs in Node.js and browsers.

 ## Features